garfix/richard/docs/2026-remarks.md

+## 2026-02-15

+I implemented the unification of unbound variables.
+But I haven't worked out the effects of this unification on the execution of atoms yet.

 ## 2026-02-14

 The idea of unification of unbound variables I got from "From discourse to logic" by Kamp and Reyle.